grantjenks/python-sortedcontainers/README.rst

     2

 All of the operations shown above run in faster than linear time.
-The above demo also take nearly a gigabyte of memory to run.
+The above demo also takes nearly a gigabyte of memory to run.
 When the sorted list is multiplied by ten million, it stores ten million references to each of "a" through "e".
 Each reference requires eight bytes in the sorted container.
 That's pretty hard to beat as it's the cost of a pointer to each